-58 Haistrom, loc. cit., and Schmid, E. p.
-100. 59 The earliest information about St Henry of Finland, apart from Vita S. Erici, is a short legend in the Breviarium Upsalense, (printed in S.R.S.
+Hafström, loc. cit., and Schmid, E. p.
+166. 59 The earliest information about St Henry of Finland, apart from Vita S. Erici, is a short legend in the Breviarium Upsalense, (printed in S.R.S.
 II i, 332-335), probably originating in the 1290s, (Westman, E. p.
 64).
 There it says that Henry was an Englishman, (oriundus in Anglia), who ruled the church at Uppsala when Eric was king.
 When Eric returned from Finland, Henry remained, but finally met his death at the hands of a wrongdoer whom he censured.
+A later Finnish tradition (S.R.S.
+II i, 226-7), adds details of the censured.
 A later Finnish tradition, (S.R.S.
-II i, 336-7), adds details of the saint's death - His murderer was a honde named Lalli who killed Henry near saint's death.
-His murderer was a bonde named Lalli, who killed Henry near Nousis.
-Henry was buried at Nousis church, which was dedicated to him, but his relics were translated to Abo church in 1300.
+II i, 336-7), adds details of the saint's death.
+His murderer was a bonde named Lalli, who killed Henry near Henry was buried at Nousis church, which was dedicated to him, but his relics were translated to Abo church in 1300.
 Henry is regarded as the fourth of five bishops before 1164 in the Uppsala list of bishops (written at the earliest in the fourteenth century), (S.R.S.
 III ii 97); and the Swedish cult as patron saint of Finland is well established.

-To hear again of Eric's specific church building at Old Uppsala we have to rely on such traditions as the notes of Bishop Karl of Västerås,60 and his dating appears too convenient to be true.
+To hear again of Eric's specific church building at Old Uppsala we have to rely on such traditions as the notes of Bishop Karl of Västerås, 60 and his dating appears too convenient to be true.
 He records that the old pagan temple had been destroyed by early Swedish Christian kings and that one had built a small Christian church there.
 This was improved and extended by Sverker the Elder and completed by Eric in 1150.
 The date, however, conveniently agrees with the first year of Eric's reign according only to the legend, and confirms the priority of his pious activities.